 I have often wondered about that quotation, and whether it be true.
-A month or so ago, our Schola choir traveled to a parish 2 hours from where I live, to sing Schubert’s Mass in E flat minor, at an old rite ceremony, in honour of the parish’s 75th anniversary.
+A number of years ago, our Schola choir traveled to a parish 2 hours from where I live, to sing Schubert’s Mass in E flat minor, at an old rite ceremony, in honour of the parish’s 75th anniversary.
 A glorious occasion, with music to suit, but the crowd was thin on the ground.

 Then again, the parish may have thinned out ever since they rebuilt the new church after a fire in 1959.
 The old church, from photographs and paintings I saw, was gloriously beautiful, a small replica of Saint Anne de Beaupre in Quebec.

 The new structure?
 A vast a-frame, built to look like a tee-pee, with a huge back window with a design that appeared like nothing else but splattered paint, reminiscent of a Jackson Pollock ‘painting’.
 There was little statuary in the vast, cavernous nave, just one of Our Lady placed there high in the sanctuary by the new parish priest (to replace a rather hideous previous version).

 Beauty and ugliness in the same space.
 But what we find in most spaces, liturgical or otherwise, is just plain ugliness, or at least mediocrity.
 We have become used to such, wallowing in what is objectively not beautiful, and this ugliness has become connatural to us, part of the very fibre of our being.
 This, as I will explain, makes us inured, quite literally anesthetic, to beauty.

 Beauty has three basic criteria, which Saint Thomas describes briefly in his treatise on God in the Summa Contra Gentiles (his ‘other’ Summa besides the Summa Theologica).
 They are integrity, proportion and clarity.